Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Network Architecture

-\subsection{Description of the proposed MECCO system}
+\subsection{Description of the Proposed MECCO System}

 With the network settings, we describe the proposed MECCO system with a focus on access control and offloading concepts on the blockchain network.
-Due to the dynamic and scalable characteristics of the mobile multi-IoT environment, access control and computation offloading requires a comprehensive design to achieve both security and offloading goals.
-The MECCO workflow is shown as in Fig. 2, involving access control and computation offloading, which are described as follows.
+To guarantee the QoS requirements of mobile users, the combination of edge-cloud computing and blockchain should be considered carefully.
+In fact, since the dynamic and scalable characteristics of the mobile multi-IoT environment, access control and computation offloading requires a comprehensive design to achieve both security and offloading goals.
+To provide a complete computation solution for the proposed MECCO system, we introduce a network workflow as indicated in Fig.~\ref{Fig:Flowchart}.
+The procedure includes two phases: access control and computation offloading, which are described as follows.